 MT.
 HOOD TWO-DAY SUMMIT PROGRAM ITINERARY

-Your meet time and date: Please refer to your email confirmation
+Meet time: Please refer to your confirmation email

 Day 1: Orientation and Steep Snow Climbing Course

 After meeting your group and your guide, you can expect to spend a few minutes sorting and issuing gear, fitting boots and crampons, and going through logistics for the climb.
 If after reviewing the equipment list you still have questions about what to wear or bring on the climb, this is the time to ask, so please bring all of your gear with you.
 During this session, your guide will brief you on the current mountain and route conditions, weather, and the schedule for the rest of the climb.

 Once everyone in your group has all the gear they need and all of the pre-climb logistics have been sorted, you’ll head out to begin the Steep Snow Climbing Course.
 Usually this involves just a short hike from the lodge, but you’ll want to come prepared for a day out on the snow.
 If the weather is fair, you often won’t need to bring all of the layers you’re planning on climbing in, but you will need waterproof shells, gloves, food, water and all of the technical climbing equipment for the climb.
 Please arrive at the office prepared for the day’s weather.

 This course usually takes until early afternoon, and covers everything you’ll need to know to climb the mountain.
 Topics include footwork in mountain boots, crampon and ice axe techniques, rope systems, and self-arrest.

 Please note that as the Two-Day Summit Program is not an overnight program, you will need to make arrangements for accommodations the night before your climb.
 Keep in mind that Timberline Lodge is a popular destination for travelers throughout the world, and it is often completely booked well before the summer climbing season begins.